Back to Medals and Decorations of Israel

 In case the eligible person died, a member of his family (widow, parent, brother, sister or child) may request to receive the ribbon or replacement of lost or worn ribbon.

-Presentation of the ribbon started in 1961.
+Presentation of the ribbon began in 1961.
 Look here for the award document and ribbon versions.

 a) the Jewish Settlement Police